mark-nick-o/mavlink_experiments/README.md

 cmake ..
 make
 ```
 I have added the camera protocol for testing..
-WIP
+WIP (becasuse I might be preferning to use the driver as python due to the requests library being more suitable for the micasense camera, this will at sometime be checked when i have spare time)
 https://mavlink.io/en/services/camera.html

+At present I have added a class for control of the micaSense camera RedEye/RedEdge/Altim This is working via http over Wifi
+and some mavlink communication scripts for testing using pymavlink and mavlink-routerd as well as scripts to run them via crontab to keep mavlink-routerd running all the time even when it is killed.

+This is for use at present on raspberry Pi